yousefelassal/quote-cron/README.md

 > It is not so important to know everything as to appreciate what we learn.

 > In life, all good things come hard, but wisdom is the hardest to come by.

+> Sir, my concern is not whether God is on our side; my greatest concern is to be on God's side, for God is always right.